Skojar/syuzhet_squad/text.md

 * **point:** maybe a couple dozen, small stones or poker chips
 * do these cover gear, intel?

+# Principles
+* Nothing matters except in how it relates to the players
+* Any consistency or effort ot simulate any aspect of reality should be relegated to the fiction

 # Dramatis Personæ
 ### Elements of a Character
 #### Signature